MrHelwa/Shop_Management_System/README.md

-🛒 Online Shop Management System – Demo
+🛒 Online Shop Management System (Demo)

-Welcome to the Online Shop Management System demo project.
+This is a demo project for an Online Shop Management System built with .NET and SQL Server.
-This application uses SQL Server as its database and is ready to run with minimal setup — just plug and play!
+The setup is simple — just clone, open, set the connection string, and run.

 🚀 Getting Started

-Follow the steps below to set up and run the project:
+Follow the steps below to run the project:

-📥 1.
-Clone the Repository
+1️⃣ Clone the Repository
 git clone PUT_GITHUB_LINK_HERE

-🧪 2.
-Open the Solution
+2️⃣ Open the Solution

-Open the .sln file using Visual Studio.
+Open the .sln file using Visual Studio or Visual Studio Code (with C# extension).

-▶️ 3.
-Run the Application
+3️⃣ Run the Project

-Click the Run / Play button at the top right corner in Visual Studio to start the project.
+Click the Run / Play button in the top-right corner to start the application.

-🗄️ Database Configuration
+🗄️ Database Connection
-🔧 4.
-Default Connection

-The project is configured to use SQL Server Express by default.
+The project uses SQL Server Express by default.

-🛠️ 5.
-Using SQL Server Developer Edition?

-Replace the existing connection string with the following:
+If you're using SQL Server Developer Edition, replace the existing connection string.

-Server=.\SQLEXPRESS;Database=ProductShopDB_ITP;Integrated Security=true;TrustServerCertificate=true;

-📂 6.
-Where to Update the Connection String

-Navigate to:

-Models → ShopDbContext.cs
+✔ Default Connection String (SQL Server Express)

+Found in:

+Models/ShopDbContext.cs

+✔ Use This Connection String (for SQL Server Developer) "Server=.\SQLEXPRESS;Database=ProductShopDB_ITP;Integrated Security=true;TrustServerCertificate=true;"

-Replace the current connection string inside this file with the provided one above.
+Replace the existing one inside ShopDbContext.cs with the connection string above.

-✅ You're All Set!

-Enjoy exploring and testing the Online Shop Management System!
-If you like the project, feel free to ⭐ star the repo.
+🎉 Enjoy!

+You’re all set.
+Run the application and explore the Online Shop Management System demo.